 MICHIGAN SHOWCASE VOLUNTEER INFORMATION

-Michigan Showcase is the result of years of hard work at the hands of many volunteers and Ice House Skating Academy is honored to have the fruits of their labor rewarded as the chosen LOC for the 2015 National Showcase.
+Michigan Showcase is the result of years of hard work at the hands of many volunteers, and Ice House Skating Academy is honored to have the fruits of their labor rewarded once more as the chosen LOC for the 2018 National Showcase.

 If this marks another veteran year for your family- then you know it's time to dig in and go to work.

 Volunteer Registration Link